axiomiety/c4c_t4i/README.md

 ### Importing sample objects

 We don't want to write schemas by hand - really.
-Use something like `$ mongoimport --jsonArray -d t4i -c questionset --file utils/dbobjects/question_set.json` to import the data directly into mongo.
+Use something like `$ mongoimport --jsonArray -d t4i -c questionsets --file utils/dbobjects/question_set.json` to import the data directly into mongo.

+Note that for `mongoose`, the collection name is usually the plural of the model name - so QuestionSet goes into the questionsets collection.

 # Outstanding tasks